c6o/docs/content/concepts/teleport.md

 # Teleport

-The primary concept behind Teleport is to allow developers to develop and debug a their code locally as though they are inside the cluster.
+The primary concept behind Teleport is to allow developers to develop and debug their code locally as though they are inside the cluster.

 ## Use-Case